GoJavaBoy/golunch/doc/admin/post.md

 # Create New User
 ____

-Used to create a new user.
+Used to create a new User.

 **URL :** `/admin/users/`